 ICAO manages over 12,000 SARPs across the 19 annexes and five PANS to the Convention, constantly evolving with the latest developments and innovations.
 SARPs and PANS are essential to the ICAO Member States and other stakeholders.
 They provide the basis for harmonized global aviation safety and efficiency in the air and on the ground, the worldwide standardization of functional and performance requirements of air navigation facilities and services, and the orderly development of air transport.
 ICAO gives access to Annexes 1-19 with the latest updates in its Annexes to the Convention on International Civil Aviation bundle.
 Available on the ICAO Store, the annual subscription comes in a digital package–perfect for those who want to be up to date with the latest developments.
 Have a glimpse of what ICAO offers in this bundle:

-Annex 1 – Personnel Licensing: Annex 1 provides Standards and Recommended for licensing flight crew members, such as pilots, flight engineers and flight navigators, air traffic controllers, aeronautical station operators, maintenance technicians and flight dispatchers.
+Annex 1 – Personnel Licensing: Annex 1 provides Standards and Recommended Practices for licensing flight crew members, such as pilots, flight engineers and flight navigators, air traffic controllers, aeronautical station operators, maintenance technicians and flight dispatchers.
 Related training manuals guide States for the scope and depth of training curricula to ensure that the confidence in safe air navigation is maintained as intended by the Convention and Annex 1.
 These training manuals also guide the training of other aviation personnel such as aerodrome emergency crews, flight operations officers, radio operators and individuals involved in other related disciplines.

 Annex 2 – Rules of the Air: Annex 2 contains the general rules, including visual flight and instrument flight rules.
 They apply without exception over the high seas and national territories to the extent that they do not conflict with the states’ overflown regulations.